 These programs are short, earn three credits, and are led by Northwood professors.
 Travel period is between one to two weeks, with students required to participate in the orientations and complete pre and post travel work.

-These programs are longer, earn up anywhere from six to fifteen credits and are led by Northwood professors.
-Travel period is between four to eight weeks, however, students are required to participate in the orientations and complete pre and post travel work during the semester.
+These programs are longer, earn anywhere from six to fifteen credits and are led by Northwood professors.
+Travel period is between four to twelve weeks, however, students are required to participate in the orientations and complete pre and post travel work during the semester.
 It is not necessary for students to reside on campus in order to complete course work - before and after travel - but it is important that all assignments are completed in order to receive credit.

 You might want to consider these programs if you: